sassoftware/viya4-orders-cli/README.md

 1. Add both credentials to your configuration file, or define them as environment variables:

-   - Assign the encoded value of `Key` to `clientCredentialsId` (if using environment variables, use `CLIENTCREDENTIALSID`).
+   - Assign the encoded value of `Client ID` to `clientCredentialsId` (if using environment variables, use `CLIENTCREDENTIALSID`).
-   - Assign the encoded value of `Secret` to `clientCredentialsSecret` (if using environment variables, use `CLIENTCREDENTIALSSECRET`).
+   - Assign the encoded value of `Client Secret` to `clientCredentialsSecret` (if using environment variables, use `CLIENTCREDENTIALSSECRET`).

 1. Select CLI options.
 You can then specify them on the command line, pass them